voerits/batch_image_converter_skill/README.md

 ### Requirements

--Python 3.9 or later
+- Python 3.9 or later

--Pillow
+- Pillow

--The Codex CLI, installed and authenticated
+- The Codex CLI, installed and authenticated

--A Codex environment capable of editing or generating image files and writing them to the workspace
+- A Codex environment capable of editing or generating image files and writing them to the workspace

 Install the Python dependency: